cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

 Upgrade your mupdate master and front ends last.

-If you are upgrading from 2.4, and wish to use XFER to transfer your mailboxes to your new 3.0 server, please consider first upgrading your 2.4 setup to version 2.4.19 or later.
-Earlier versions of 2.4 do not correctly recognise the 2.5 and 3.0 mailbox versions, and will downgrade mailboxes (losing metadata) in transit.
-2.4.19 and later versions correctly recognise 2.5 and 3.0 servers, and will not downgrade mailbox versions in transit.
+If you are upgrading from 2.4, and wish to use XFER to transfer your mailboxes to your new 3.2 server, please consider first upgrading your 2.4 setup to version 2.4.19 or later.
+Earlier versions of 2.4 do not correctly recognise the 2.5 and later mailbox versions, and will downgrade mailboxes (losing metadata) in transit.
+2.4.19 and later versions correctly recognise 2.5 and later servers, and will not downgrade mailbox versions in transit.